v-rzh/ctf_writeups/bsidessf21_ropme/README.md

 exploit with a shell script that kept trying until the exploit was successful.
 Through trial and error I found that we can find any two-byte gadget (including `ret`) with every attempt.
-A three-byte gadget already calls for some bruteforcing, so we must keep those to a minimum (my rop chain ended up having two three-byte gadgets - I bet there's a better solution out there).
+A three-byte gadget already calls for some bruteforcing, so we must keep those to a minimum (my ROP chain ended up having two three-byte gadgets - I bet there's a better solution out there).

 ## Exploit methodology